omarimran2000/Elevator-Simulator/README.md

 In this, the Floors are the Clients, Scheduler is the Host and the Elevators are the servers.
 The elevator will then move to the destination floor of the event.
 This will keep happening until all the events in the CSV file have been passed.

-There are 6 tests included, 5 are from previous iterations (i.e. CSVTest, CommunicationTest, StateTest, ElevatorMotorTest, FloorsTest).
+There are 7 tests included, 5 are from previous iterations (i.e. CSVTest, CommunicationTest, StateTest, ElevatorMotorTest, FloorsTest).
 The new test added is StubTest which tests the sendAndReceive and interrupt methods as well as the socket timeout.
+Another new test is the MultipleElevatorsTest to check if the system is creating the multiple elevators.

 Once the scheduler thread starts, the timer will also start.
 Events will be scheduled based on their priorities (i.e. their time) so that the first event to be called will be the earlier ones.
 The timings of the requests from the floor